🏙️Origins of Civilization

 Ritual Before Agriculture: Challenging the Traditional Narrative

-Some sites suggest that complex social organization and monumental construction may have preceded widespread agriculture—flipping the traditional "farming leads to civilization" model on its head.
+Some sites suggest that complex social organization and monumental construction may have preceded widespread agriculture, flipping the traditional "farming leads to civilization" model.

 Göbekli Tepe, Turkey

-• Massive T-shaped stone pillars arranged in circles, carved with animal reliefs, required coordinated labor from multiple groups
+• Massive T-shaped stone pillars arranged in circles, carved with animal reliefs (foxes, vultures, scorpions), required coordinated labor from multiple groups

 Fortification and Defense: Early Urban Planning

-• Oldest continuously inhabited city (c.
-9000 BCE)—provides the longest archaeological sequence of settlement evolution
+• One of the oldest continuously inhabited sites (c.
+9000 BCE), providing one of the longest archaeological sequences of settlement evolution

 • Early fig cultivation suggests deliberate plant management before cereal domestication became dominant

-• Fortification systems evolved over millennia, demonstrating increasing investment in permanent defense
+• Fortification systems evolved over millennia, demonstrating increasing investment in permanent infrastructure

-Compare: Jericho vs. Göbekli Tepe—both date to the early Neolithic, but Jericho shows defensive monumentality while Göbekli Tepe shows ritual monumentality.
+Compare: Jericho vs. Göbekli Tepe: both date to the early Neolithic, but Jericho shows defensive and residential monumentality while Göbekli Tepe shows ritual monumentality with no permanent residents.
 If an FRQ asks about the origins of social complexity, these two sites offer contrasting pathways.

 Dense Habitation and Social Organization